brightsg/Dubrovnik/Readme.md

 Calling Conventions
 ===================

-The calling conventions of invokeMethod: are so:
+The calling conventions of invokeMonoMethod: are so:

 1. All arguments are pointers.
 MonoObject* objects (and any unions of MonoObject* such as MonoArray* and MonoString*) are passed normally.